Make this Amazing DIY Zipper Pouch all from zippers. Kids love pouches, they are easy to make and a great way to use up leftover zippers.

 The zipper pouch works perfectly as a break-away clutch to put inside a larger tote.
 It’s so bright and colorful, you’ll always be able to spot it!
 (I have a feeling I’ll be making a 2nd one of these when my little missy comes and sees this pouch, lol)

-I always wanted to make a regular pouch with a zipper top, but since one of my sponsors (Zipper Lane) sent me so many zippers, I thought I would make my interpretation of a “zipper pouch”.
+I always wanted to make a regular pouch with a zipper top, but since I had so many leftover zippers, I thought I would make my interpretation of a “zipper pouch”.

 All the zippers actually work, so you can open it any place you want!

 How to make a Rainbow Zipper Pouch

 Do you want to make one of these adorable DIY zipper pouches too?

 It really is easy, you can use any size zipper to get different shaped bags.
 And of course, it doesn’t have to be rainbow!
 I picture it in a red and navy blue or all black for boys.
 Or how about a cute pencil bag in your school colors?

 Materials needed for the ultimate DIY zipper pouch:

 - Several zippers (I used 13 7-inch zippers) Great deal on 8-inch zippers.

 - Sewing machine